Alex313031/thorium/docs/BUILDING_WIN.md

 in the Visual Studio Installer __(Note that MSVS 2022 will try to install the 22000 version by default, uncheck this and check the 22621 version)__.
 There is also experimental support for the Windows 11 10.1.22000.755 version.

-The SDK Debugging Tools must also be installed.
+The 10.0.22621.755 SDK Debugging Tools must also be installed.
+This version of the Debugging tools is needed in order to support reading the large-page PDBs that Chrome uses to allow greater-than 4 GiB PDBs.
 If the Windows 10 SDK was installed via the Visual Studio installer, then they can be installed by going
 to: Control Panel → Programs → Programs and Features → Select the "Windows Software Development Kit" → Change → Change → Check "Debugging Tools For Windows" → Change.
 Or, you can download the standalone SDK installer and use it